 Use a reward chart.

-Track progress and motivate your child to not bite fingernails by using a mobile reward chart.
-Start out with keeping track of every minute your child goes without biting their nails and gradually work up to every hour.
-Reward them using the family’s universal wishlist once they’ve mastered a new lifeskill.
-Pretty soon you will be counting the days between nail biting!
+Track progress and use a mobile reward chart to motivate your child not to bite fingernails.
+Start by keeping track of every minute your child goes without biting their nails, and gradually work up to every hour.
+Reward them using the family’s universal wish-list such as Wishfinity once they’ve mastered a new lifeskill.
+Pretty soon, you will be counting the days between nail biting!

 Use Band-Aids or nail stickers as a visual reminder.

-Band-aids cover the nail preventing biting, and serves as a visual reminder to help your child break the nail-biting habit.
+Band-aids cover the nail, preventing biting, and serve as a visual reminder to help your child break the nail-biting habit.
 An alternative is to use fun nail stickers.
-These won’t cover the nail completely, but it’s a fun, positive way to help your child refrain from nail biting.
+These won’t cover the nail completely, but it’s a fun, positive way to help your child avoid biting.

 Do not punish your child or ridicule the behavior in front of others.

 Nail biting is most likely a nervous habit.
-Making your child more anxious is likely to worsen their nail-biting.
-Find a gentle way to remind your child to not bite their fingernails while in public so you don’t embarrass your child in front of others.
+Making your child more anxious is likely to worsen their nail biting.
+Find a gentle way to remind your child not to bite their fingernails in public so you don’t embarrass them in front of others.
 A simple pat on the back or hand squeeze might be enough.
-You could also just excuse yourselves and find a private area to remind your child to not bite their fingernails.
+You could also excuse yourselves and find a private area to remind your child not to bite their fingernails.